bguesman/docsify-test/docs/quickstart/quickstart.md

 ## Creating A Sky

 The easiest way to start using Expanse is to create a full sky using the Hierarchy's create menu.
-This will load in a prefab of `GameObjects` that lay out all the components necessary for a basic sky, with a sun, moon, and clouds.
+This will load in a prefab of `GameObjects` that lay out all the components necessary for a basic sky, with a sun, moon, and cloud layer.

-As a note: we'll be using the default HDRP project from `2020.1.17.f1` in this tutorial, but any project, **provided it's an HDRP project in version 2020.1.17 or higher**, should work.

 To begin, right click on the Hierarchy tab, and select `Expanse => Full Skies => Creative Sky`.
 There are other options to select from here---you can try them if you like.
 The Creative Sky is the easiest to control, and still provides a wide range of authoring capabilities, so it is what we'll use for this tutorial.